mshcruz/MinHash/README.md

-Various implementations of the minhash technique to find the similarity between relations.
+Java implementation of the minhash technique to find the similarity between relations.
+Modifications made based on the code at http://mymagnadata.wordpress.com/2011/01/04/minhash-java-implementation/